 Recently hailed as “a new, bright star in the sky of choral arranging for children,” (Crocker) his compositions are published internationally with Santa Barbara, Alfred Music, and Hal Leonard.
 He has been awarded multiple J.W.
-Pepper “Editor’s Choice” awards and has been commissioned by organizations including ACDA All-Virginia MS Treble Choir, the Virginia Organization of Kodály Educators, Fairfax Choral Society, Penn State University, Central PA/ACDA’s Boyz Noyz, All Children’s Chorus of Annapolis, and several Virginia District Honors Choruses.
+Pepper “Editor’s Choice” awards and has been commissioned by organizations including ACDA All-Virginia MS Treble Choir, the Virginia Organization of Kodály Educators, Fairfax Choral Society, Penn State University, Central PA/ACDA’s Boyz Noyz, All Children’s Chorus of Annapolis, and several District & All-County Honors Choruses in the Tri-State area.

 In his free time, Mr. Fox enjoys traveling with his wife, Stephanie, and his children, Lily and Porter.